Kaufman County, Texas

 Kaufman County is a county in the northeastern area of the U.S. state of Texas.
+As of the 2020 census, its population was 145,310, and was estimated to be 209,235 in 2025.
+The county seat is Kaufman and the largest city is Forney.

+History

-As of the 2020 census, its population was 145,310.
-Its county seat is Kaufman.
-Both the county, established in 1848, and the city were named for David S. Kaufman, a U.S. Representative and diplomat from Texas.
+Kaufman County was created on February 26, 1848 and was organized on August 7, 1848, and the city were named for David S. Kaufman, a U.S. Representative and diplomat from Texas.
 Kaufman County is part of the Dallas-Fort Worth Metroplex.
-Western artist Frank Reaugh moved from Illinois to Kaufman County in 1876.
-There he was directly inspired for such paintings as The Approaching Herd (1902).
+Western artist Frank Reaugh moved from Illinois to Kaufman County in 1876, where he was directly inspired for such paintings as The Approaching Herd (1902).

 Geography

-According to the U.S. Census Bureau, the county has a total area of 808 sqmi, of which 781 sqmi are land and 27 sqmi (3.3%) are covered by water.
-Located in the northeast portion of Texas, it is bounded on the southwest by the Trinity River, and drained by the east fork of that stream.
+According to the United States Census Bureau, the county has a total area of 807.5 sqmi, of which 26.8 sqmi (3.32%) are covered by water.
+It is the 203rd-largest county in Texas by total area.
+Located in the northeast portion of Texas, it is bounded on the southwest by the Trinity River and drained by its east fork.